Green janitorial services are an integral component of eco-conscious business recycling and waste reduction strategies.

 - Calculate the total cost of removing the trash from your facility.

-- Identify major areas where waste, either financial or resource, is excessive, or can easily be reduced.
+- Identify significant areas where waste, either financial or resource, is excessive, or can quickly be reduced.

 Once the documentation and calculations are complete, the next step is to conduct an audit.